julzaza/wildwitchherbs/_posts/2026-05-18-summer-solstice-kupala-nights.md

 Young women performed dream divinations seeking future husbands.
 Silence rituals were common: once certain herbs or flowers were gathered, the participant could not speak again before sleep or the omen would fail.

+Dream divination appears so frequently in midsummer folklore because many communities believed the solstice weakened the boundary between ordinary sleep and meaningful vision.

+Certain herbs were also associated with prophetic dreaming, including wormwood, which appears in folk traditions connected to visions, dream work, and altered states.
+Learn more in **[Wormwood for Dreams, Visions & Folklore](/wormwood-lucid-dreaming/)**.

 Certain regions warned against sleeping outdoors because wandering spirits, rusalki, or deceptive beings moved freely during the solstice period.

 In Belarusian traditions, witches were believed especially active on Kupala Night.
 Villagers protected livestock by placing thorn branches, nettles, or iron near barns and gates.